 We understand the private nature of the information that you may disclose to us in relation to your medical condition or disability, and we will respect the privacy of that information.
-With your consent, we may advise other University staff of the existence and nature of your disability or medical condition so that they can assist in implementing any adjustments required.
+Your documentation and information only needs to be shared with the Disability Liaison Advisor, who will work with other University staff on your behalf in order to implement any required adjustments.
 We will not disclose information to any person outside the University without specific written consent unless the University is required by law to provide the information.

 Further information about the University’s approach to supporting students with a disability can be found in the Disability Policy.

 Students who have an approved Learning Access Plan will be issued with a Learning Statement of Access, which clearly states the formalised and pre-approved adjustments which have been allowed for the student.
 Students are responsible for communicating the reasonable adjustments approved in their Statement by sharing their Learning Statement of Access with academic and teaching staff at the beginning of every trimester, or as proactively as possible, to ensure relevant staff have a clear understanding of student needs in order to support and implement the approved adjustments.

 If your plan has been approved but you do not have a Learning Statement of Access, please contact Disability Services to be issued with this document.

 Some adjustments related to specialised equipment and software will be organised during the application process, whilst academic adjustments will require timely communication with Academic and Campus staff, which the Disability Liaison Advisor will facilitate.

 Deadline extension: Requests for late submission of assessments need to be communicated by the student to the lecturer no later than 3 days before the deadline.